rubymanderna/rubymanderna/README.md

 ## About Me

-I am based in Charlotte, completed my master's in Physics and currently pursuing Ph.D. in computational quantum Chemistry in the Department of Chemistry and Nanoscale Science at UNC Charlotte.
-My research focuses on the intersection of quantum chemistry, optics, and photonics, exploring the profound effects of strong coupling between molecules and light, aiming to develop ab-initio methods for polaritonic chemistry.
+📍 I am based in Charlotte, NC.
+I completed my Master’s in Physics and now pursuing Ph.D. in Computational Quantum Chemistry in the Department of Chemistry and Nanoscale Science at UNC Charlotte.
+🔬 My research lies at the intersection of quantum chemistry, optics, and photonics.
+I explore how strong coupling between molecules and light can reshape chemical behavior, with the goal of developing ab-initio methods for advancing polaritonic chemistry.

 ## 🛠️ Languages and Tools
 <p>